Wendy's

-Wendy's is an American international fast food restaurant chain founded by Dave Thomas on November 15, 1969, in Columbus, Ohio.
+Wendy's International, LLC, is an American international fast food restaurant chain founded by Dave Thomas on November 15, 1969, in Columbus, Ohio.
 Its headquarters moved to Dublin, Ohio, on January 29, 2006.
-As of December 31, 2018, Wendy's was the world's third-largest hamburger fast-food chain with 6,711 locations, following Burger King and McDonald's.
-On April 24, 2008, the company announced a merger with Triarc Companies Inc., a publicly traded company and the parent company of Arby's.
-Wendy's headquarters remained in Dublin.
-Following the merger, Triarc became known as Wendy's/Arby's Group, and later as the Wendy's Company.
+As of December 31, 2018, Wendy's was the world's third-largest hamburger fast-food chain, following McDonald's and Burger King.
+On September 29, 2008, the company merged with Triarc, the publicly traded parent company of Arby's.

-As of December 31, 2018, there are a total of 6,711 Wendy's outlets, including 353 that are company-owned and 6,358 that are franchised; 92% of all the locations are in North America.
-While the company determines standards for each store's exterior appearance, food quality, and menu, the store owners have control over hours of operations, interior decor, pricing, staff uniforms, and wages.
+As of November 2, 2023, there were 7,166 Wendy's outlets, of which 415 are company-owned and 6,751 franchised, 83% of which are in the United States.
+The company specifies stores' standards; owners control opening hours, decor, and staff uniforms and pay.

-The chain is known for its square hamburger patties served on circular buns, sea salt fries, and the Frosty, a form of soft-serve ice cream mixed with starches.
-Wendy's menu consists primarily of hamburgers, chicken sandwiches, French fries, and beverages such as the Frosty.
-Since phasing out their Big Classic, the company does not have a signature sandwich, such as the Burger King Whopper or the McDonald's Big Mac.
+The chain serves square hamburger patties on circular buns, sea salt fries, and the Frosty, soft ice cream mixed with starches.
+The food menu consists primarily of hamburgers, chicken sandwiches, and French fries.
+The company discontinued its Big Classic signature sandwich.